DEVITY-IOT/devity-iot.github.io/website/docs/reference/custom-datahub.md

 2. Fill in the details of your cloud.
     - `Connector Name`: Name of the Custom Data Hub to identify it later.
-    - `Broker URL`: Unique URL for the IoT device to connect to.
+    - `Broker URL`: Unique URL for the device to connect to.
-    - `Topic`: Topic to which the Device is going to publish data.
+    - `Topic`: Topic to which the device is going to publish data.
     - `Certificate Authority`: CA from whom the MQTT application certificate will get issued.
     - `Trust Anchor`: Trust Anchor which issues TLS Certificate to the cloud application.

 ![KEYNOA](/img/KEYNOA/reference-doc/Data-hub/2-Fill-Details.png)

 3. Once the Custom Data Hub is created successfully, it is shown in the drop-down menu while creating the Template in KEYNOA.
-Choose the newly created Data Hub such that the Template successfully links it to the Device.
+Choose the newly created Data Hub such that the Template successfully links it to the device.

 ![KEYNOA](/img/KEYNOA/reference-doc/Data-hub/3-Listed-in-Template.png)